- The free trolley service will not be operating on the following days:

-- The City's Trolley relaunched on October 7, 2021 and will run continuously on ‘First Thursdays’ evenings on a 40 minute curated route, with various stops throughout.
+- The trolley runs continuously on 'First Thursdays' evenings on a 40 minute curated route, with various stops throughout.
 CLICK HERE for more information about the 'First Thursdays' program.

 The City of Beverly Hills offers free trolley service between Civic Center and Rodeo Drive every Saturday and Sunday between 11 a.m. and 4:30 p.m., except holidays*.
 This is not a narrated tour.
 Masks are required onboard the trolley regardless of vaccination status.